-Blockchain technology provides transparency about a product's information and warranty management and can help in authenticating the product's origin leading to better customer satisfaction [43].
+Blockchain technology provides transparency about a product's information and warranty management and can help in authenticating the product's origin leading to better customer satisfaction (Tian et al., 2021).
 This technology will assure customers of fair treatment by the businesses in which they are investing their money.
-This will help in building trust and can help in making lifelong customers [44].
+This will help in building trust and can help in making lifelong customers (Galvez et al., 2018).